Consumer Change

 Tangibility: How can you be more connected to the impact of your purchases?

-We all enter the conscious consumer process from different places, with differing impacts.
+We all enter the conscious consumer process from different lives and levels of impact.
 We also have different solutions available to us, depending on economic status, family, health, location, access, privilege, etc.

 Leverage points for change

 Changing personal habits can feel like a small solution to a big problem.
-Still, these habits influence demand, inspire others, and allow us to act in accordance with our values and alleviate cognitive dissonance.
-However, sometimes changing a personal habit is not the best or most available leverage point.
+Still, these habits influence demand, inspire others, and allow us to act in accordance with our values, alleviating cognitive dissonance.
+Keep that in mind, even while you accept that...

 Sources and inspirations